tonymamo/getpackup/src/pages/blog/2020-09-10-meet-the-team-taylor-burk.md

   - owners
   - packup
 ---
 ###### Meet Taylor Burk, one of the co-founders of packup.
 Taylor is a full-time professional photographer in the outdoor adventure & travel space.
 Utilizing Instagram as a way to market himself, he has been able to gain rapid popularity and secure many sponsors and clients around the world.
 His work is not only a representation of his skill, but a testament to the deep affinity for nature he possesses.
-When he’s not traversing the globe, Burk keeps busy exploring his new "backyard" in Gibsons, British Columbia.
+When he’s not traversing the globe, Burk keeps busy exploring his new  home of Gibsons, British Columbia.

 ###### **Worst experience in the backcountry:**